MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-destinationdirs-section.md

 - INF DestinationDirs Section
 api_type:
 - NA
-ms.date: 04/20/2017
+ms.date: 06/03/2022
 ---

-# INF DestinationDirs Section
+# INF DestinationDirs section

 A **DestinationDirs** section specifies the target destination directory or directories for all copy, delete, and/or rename operations on files referenced by name elsewhere in the INF file.